nion-software/nionswift-instrumentation-kit/docs/userguide.rst

 Settings Window
 ^^^^^^^^^^^^^^^

-.. |gear| unicode:: U+26ED .. gear without hub

-You can access the settings menu via the "|gear|" button in the top-right corner of the main window.
+You can access the settings menu via the button in the top-right corner of the main window.

 .. image:: resources/multi_acquire_settings_window.png
    :width: 500